GyldendalDigital/kobber/packages/kobber-core-component/README.md

 Example:

 The consumer needs to implement a different color for a warning banner, and warning is not a concept that the component takes into account.
-If the design spec indicates that there should be a different color in this circumnstance, it is not the consumers job to patch this into the component.
+If the design spec indicates that there should be a different color in this circumstance, it is not the consumers job to patch this into the component.
 However, if warning is not in the design spec, but the consumer wishes to have this be a thing, then they should handle it themselves.

-There will be examples that live in a gray area between these to cases, but generally speaking, if something is in the design spec, it should be layed out clearly what the consumer should do.
-If not, the consumer should report that to the team rather than doing their own adjustments on their end.
+There will be examples that live in a gray area between these two cases, but generally speaking, if something is in the design spec, it should be layed out clearly what the consumer should do.
+If not, the consumer should report that to the producer team rather than doing their own adjustments on their end.

 ## Reactivity